By Untangled Faith Podcast | Listen | 9 episodes averaging 46m

 If you have ever tuned into his radio show, then you will know that part of Ramsey’s schtick is “tough love.”
 He oftentimes belittles the callers and treats them like children.
 While this may rub some the wrong way, many Christians have ignored his arrogance because his financial advice does a lot of good.
 But just because a company, a company that Ramsey touts as unapologetically Christian, does good does not mean it is above reproach.

-In a nine-part miniseries (episodes 17-25), host Amy Fritz of the Untangled Faith podcast, along with her husband Nathan, former co-workers Greg and Lauren Thoman, and the ex-wife of Ramsey Personality Chris Hogan detail the good, the bad, and the scandals inside Ramsey Solutions.
+In a nine-part miniseries (episodes 17-25), host Amy Fritz of the Untangled Faith podcast, along with her husband Nathan, former co-workers Greg and Lauren Thoman, and the ex-wife of Ramsey Personality Chris Hogan, Melissa Hogan, detail the good, the bad, and the scandals inside Ramsey Solutions.

 Particularly enlightening are episodes 20 and 21 where Fritz and Hogan play clips of Ramsey speaking in a 2019 team meeting (known as the “I Got Your Six” meeting), pausing the speech, and giving their input on what he says.
 Ramsey’s lack of humility and grace is particularly disturbing.